adiongson/adiongson-portfolio/README.md

     Cyclistic, a hypothetical and fictitious bike-share company is at the core of this analysis.
 I, a hypothetical junior data analyst, uncover consumer insights.

+III.
+Travels Plotly Timeline

+    I use Plotly in Python to visualize memorable travels.

 Thank you for stopping by!
 Feel free to browse through individual case studies and connect through  [Linkedin](https://www.linkedin.com/in/angeline-diongson-6190821a6/) for feedback, questions, or if you would like to expand your social network!